Writing Extensions¶

 This section covers how to write extensions.

-Pick a unique single word for your extension's name.
-Note that this name is used throughout the extension's code, e.g. function names, so it should only include characters that can be safely used in that way.
+name for your extension.
+Note that this name is used throughout the extension's code, e.g. function names, so it should only include alphanumeric characters and underscores.

 Writing an extension is a great way to implement a new feature – but it may be unnecessary if someone else has already implemented that feature.
 If you're not sure, you can do a couple of things: - Search the Extensions Directory for an existing extension. - Post about your planned extension in the Extensions Channel.